 There has been interest in finding a way to coordinate student loan repayments with employer contributions to defined contribution plans, such as the 401(k) plan, in order to avoid the immediate inclusion of such contributions in income.
-Obvious hurdles have included
+Obvious hurdles have included requirements to pass nondiscrimination and coverage tests for these plans and overall maintenance of qualified plan status.
+A recent private letter ruling has fueled renewed interest in the retirement plan integration approach.
 In Private Letter Ruling 201833012, the IRS ruled that a 401(k) plan design allowing an employer to make a nonelective contribution for an eligible employee who makes a student loan payment under the program would not violate the contingent benefit rule under the tax code.
 These employees could also still make elective deferrals to the plan, but they would not be eligible for regular matching contributions; they would be eligible for the nonelective contribution and a true-up match.
 The employer also represented that it would not extend any student loans to employees eligible for the program.
 Notably, however, the ruling did not express an opinion on the federal tax consequences of any aspect of the issues referenced in the letter, and no opinion whether the plan satisfies the qualified plan requirements under the code.